 A bandwidth that is indicated as supported in reception by one or more associated non-AP STAs, if the group addressed frame is addressed only to those non-AP STAs and the STAs have declared to be in the awake state.
 The broadcast RU size shall not exceed the minimum common bandwidth that is supported in reception by all STAs in the HE Capabilities element they transmit or in the most recently sent OM Control or OMN frames.

-The SST subchannel if the group addressed frame is addressed to one or more SST STAs, the primary 20 MHz channel does not coincide with the subchannel assigned to the SST STAs and the frame is not addressed to any STAs other than the SST STAs in that subchannel (see 26.8.7.2 (SST operation)).
-The broadcast RU size shall not exceed 106 subcarriers if the SST subchannel is 20 MHz.
+The SST subchannel if the group addressed frame is addressed to one or more HE SST STAs, the primary 20 MHz channel does not coincide with the subchannel assigned to the HE SST STAs and the frame is not addressed to any STAs other than the HE SST STAs in that subchannel (see 26.8.7.2 (SST operation)).
+The broadcast RU size shall not exceed 106 subcarriers if the SST subchannel is 20 MHz. (#22149)

 The TXVECTOR parameters listed below shall be set as follows: